HomeBlogsAffiliate Marketing IndustryAffiliate Marketing and Influencer Marketing: A Comparision

 Influencer marketing has been around even before the Internet.

-But now, with social media boomings of platforms such as TikTok or Facebook, it’s become a big deal.
+But now, with social media booming of platforms such as TikTok or Facebook, influencer marketing has becoming a big deal.
+You can check out platforms where come affiliate influencers.

 How does influencer marketing work?